 - Fresh, organic leafy greens, vegetables, and fruits: Especially good choices include kale, Swiss chard, broccoli, carrots, peas, corn, apples, bananas, cooked sweet potatoes, and bell peppers.
 Sprout mixes also offer a lot of nutrition.
 Wash and chop these foods before serving.

 - Cooked, chopped eggs or commercial egg food: Eggs provide extra protein, plus they are a soft food that digests quickly so the male can feed the female, and she can feed the chicks.
+Chop the shells up with the rest of the eggs because the hen will get extra calcium to help prevent egg binding.

 - High quality parakeet seed mix: Parakeets do need seed, but not as the staple of their diet because they tend to just pick out what they like.
 Choose a mix that has a variety of seeds and grains, or go with a hulled product like Lafeber Nutri-Berries which provides omega-3 as well.